The 5 Best Home Remedies for Dry & Itchy Scalp

 How to Use

-1. Apply directly or dilute: You can use raw honey on its own but I recommend diluting it with a bit of warm water or some olive oil to make it easier to apply.
+1. Apply directly or dilute: You can use raw honey on its own, but I recommend diluting it with a bit of warm water or some olive oil to make it easier to apply.

 2. Apply the honey to your scalp and gently massage it in with your fingertips using circular motions.
 This helps loosen any buildup and promote circulation.

-3. Leave the honey on your scalp for 20-30 minutes.
+3. Leave the honey on your scalp for 3 hours.
 You can cover your hair with a shower cap to prevent dripping and help retain moisture.

 2. Essential Oils for an Itchy Scalp